netdata/netdata/docs/store/change-metrics-storage.md

 but the Netdata Agent is highly configurable if you want your nodes to store days, weeks, or months worth of per-second data.

-The Netdata Agent uses 3 fundamental settings in `netdata.conf` to change the behavior of the database engine:
+The Netdata Agent uses the following three fundamental settings in `netdata.conf` to change the behavior of the database engine:

 ```conf
 [global]